 "Matt Jones, Annabelle Smith," spoke the woman.

 Matt stopped and lingered at the door.
 Annabelle found herself lingering too, shoulder bag swinging from her hand.

 "You will stay.
 Only terrible danger awaits you out there.
-Stay here," the woman's voice became liquid caramel, "where there is a warm fire and food to fill your bellies.
+Stay here, where there is a warm fire and food to fill your bellies.
 Listen to what I say; then tomorrow you may make your…decisions."